maquins/ewars_dashboard/README.md

 ewars dashboard R scripts and files

-This repository containers the R scripts need to run the EWARS dashboard
+This repository containers the R scripts needed to run the EWARS dashboard

 You can mirror the folder stucture and run the dashboard locally